wrighterlabs/acrosense/README.md

 ## 🚀 Quick Start

-1. Install from the VS Code Marketplace (once published).
+1. Install from the VS Code Marketplace.
 2. Add an `acros.json` file at your project root:
    ```json
    {